 If you sell food at markets or events more than once a year, there are some other steps you need to take, and you’re likely to need to register as a food business.

-- Use the Where Do I Fit? tool to find out how the Food Act 2014 applies to you.
+- Use the My Food Rules tool to find out how the Food Act 2014 applies to you.

 - Introduction to fundraising and community events

 - Hot tips for a safe and successful BBQ